Top 20 Company Headshots Examples to Elevate Your Professional Image

 Academic headshots: Present intelligence, thoughtfulness, and approachability, suitable for educators and researchers.

-Other common pairings we run:
+Other common pairings include:

 Leadership team in formal studio portraits with a neutral background